klahnakoski/pyLibrary/pyLibrary/README.md

 ----------------

 Contains several more string functions.
-None of them are intended for direct use in a python program, rather for use in the `expand_template` function.
+None of them are intended for direct use in a Python program, rather for use in the `expand_template` function.

 ###Function `expand_template()`###